jezzsantos/saastack/docs/design-principles/0080-ports-and-adapters.md

 ### 3rd Party Services

-Adapters to 3rd party remote systems (a.k.a "3rd party integrations") are a special kind of "adapter" requiring additional and special treatment in the codebase, so that they are properly tested and configured correctly for use in local environments, as well as in staging/production environments.
+Adapters to 3rd party remote systems (a.k.a.
+"3rd party integrations") are a special kind of "adapter" requiring additional and special treatment in the codebase, so that they are properly tested and configured correctly for use in local environments, as well as in staging/production environments.

 The main difference between them is that they:

-1. Typically require the creation of accounts in the 3rd party online system (e.g., register an account with a 3rd party service and obtain an API key, a client ID, a client secret, etc).
+1. Typically, require the creation of accounts in the 3rd party online system (e.g., register an account with a 3rd party service and obtain an API key, a client ID, a client secret, etc.).
 In these cases, they require separate accounts for testing-only and separate accounts for staging/production use.
 Testing-only accounts can never lead observers to compromising staging/production accounts.
 Some 3rd party providers mitigate this with sandbox environments, but not all provide that service.
 2. They often offer the use of a 3rd party SDK, a 3rd party library, or a 3rd party service to communicate with the 3rd party system.
-These can be very useful sometimes, depending on their sophistication (particularly with caching, retry policies, etc), but they must be configurable to point to local "stubbed" versions of them in order to be used in local development environments.
+These can be very useful sometimes, depending on their sophistication (particularly with caching, retry policies, etc.), but they must be configurable to point to local "stubbed" versions of them in order to be used in local development environments.
 3. They require connection configuration (and often secrets) to access the 3rd party system, which often differs between local, staging, and production environments.
 Details for staging/production environments can never be hard-coded into the codebase, and must be configurable at deployment time.
 4. They require us to build one or more "stub" implementations of the 3rd party system so that they can be used in local development and in automated testing without requiring access to the real 3rd party system.